GeoffB6000/game-concept-prototypes/Project Anthropocene.md

 ## Next Steps
 - We wanted to implement a system where every once in a while you draw a card that tells you to "take a break/get some coffee/breathe/stretch/otherwise care for your body.
 - Specific design work needs to be done for all cards.
 We need to figure out the themes/flavours of various technologies and how these fit with AEON/OLYMPUS ideals, and come up with a fair way to score proposals.
+- Everyday things!
+- Goal cards have different time spans/limits
+- Playing with time
+- Deck content
+- Prototype

+## Notes
+- ethical creation is a choice
+- DH is a frame of mind that does not require computers
+- Board Game Crafter
+- Do we need a winner?
+- Common goals?
+- Endgame is narrative through achieved goals
+- Links to theory (Afro-futurism, etc.)
+- Research?
+Research!
+Theoretical implications of our narrative components.
+- "destroying information is an unethical act"
+- Where do we position ethics?

+## Lessons
+- Computational creativity
+- Minimmal Computing
+- Accessibility
+- Failure/Trial and Error "Screwmeneutics"
+- Generous Thinking